CodeYourFuture/GitHomeworkTest/Rodrigue_Ndzana.md

 I am Rodrigue Ndzana.
-I enjoy planning soccer because it will help me enhances social connection and interactions with people I did not know.
+I enjoyed planning soccer because it would help me enhances social connection and interactions with people I did not know.
 It also helps me increase my communication skills and improve my concentration.

 I enjoy eating pasta with tomato sauce.
 The reason i enjoy eating pasta with tomato sauce it because I believe it would help boost my immune system and give me more strength